 The shortest path with Zavu:

-bash# 1.
+terminal# 1.
 Sign up (no credit card) # Visit zavu.dev and create account # 2.
 Install SDK npm install @zavudev/sdk # 3.
 Send

-typescriptimport Zavu from "@zavudev/sdk" const zavu = new Zavu({ apiKey: process.env.ZAVU_API_KEY }) // SMS await zavu.messages.send({ to: "+14155551234", channel: "sms", text: "Your verification code: 123456" }) // Email await zavu.messages.send({ to: "user@example.com", channel: "email", subject: "Welcome!", text: "Thanks for signing up.", htmlBody: "<h1>Welcome!</h1><p>Thanks for signing up.</p>" }) // WhatsApp (requires verified business account) await zavu.messages.send({ to: "+14155551234", channel: "whatsapp", text: "Order #12345 has shipped!" })
+TypeScriptimport Zavu from "@zavudev/sdk" const zavu = new Zavu({ apiKey: process.env.ZAVU_API_KEY }) // SMS await zavu.messages.send({ to: "+14155551234", channel: "sms", text: "Your verification code: 123456" }) // Email await zavu.messages.send({ to: "user@example.com", channel: "email", subject: "Welcome!", text: "Thanks for signing up.", htmlBody: "<h1>Welcome!</h1><p>Thanks for signing up.</p>" }) // WhatsApp (requires verified business account) await zavu.messages.send({ to: "+14155551234", channel: "whatsapp", text: "Order #12345 has shipped!" })

 Common messaging API features to look for